linkerd/website/linkerd.io/content/2.9/tasks/adding-your-service.md

 that can be set, see the [`linkerd inject` reference page](../../reference/cli/inject/).

-For details on how autoinjection works, see the the [proxy injection page](../../features/proxy-injection/).
+For details on how autoinjection works, see the [proxy injection page](../../features/proxy-injection/).